Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

 This graph is another clear illustration of the way in which the Einstein solid is a limiting case of the paramagnet as $\nsgen \to \infty$.

 Many other avenues of exploration suggest themselves.
-It could be interesting to use similar graphs to investigate these systems' behavior for a variety of values of total energy, including both $q_\text{total} \ll N$ and $\gg N$.
-Are there recognizable trends in the equilibrium temperature as a function of $q$?
-Or, for a given Einstein solid, might a larger two-state paramagnet have similar interaction behavior as a smaller three-state paramagnet?
-(Would the details depend on the amount of total energy in the system?)
+One could investigate these systems' behavior for a variety of values of total energy, including both $q_\text{total} \ll N$ and $\gg N$.
+Are there recognizable trends in the equilibrium temperature as a function of $q_\text{total}$?
+Or, for a given Einstein solid, might a two-state paramagnet with larger $N$ have similar interaction behavior as a smaller three-state paramagnet?
+(Would the details depend on the total energy?)
 Are there interesting patterns in interactions between paramagnets of different $\nsgen$ or $N$?
 There is a great deal of room for students to develop their own questions.